 When a new ship was first registered, official measurement of the ship was made by the 'Tide Surveyor', and the owners and builder provided information, so the register shows:

-A glance at one of our transcripts or, if possible, the registers themselves will help to clarify this.
+A glance at Figure 1 above or, if possible, the registers themselves will help to clarify this.

 Ships were registered if they were over fifteen tons gross and had a deck.

 Measurements were made in feet as specified by the regulations.
 On early registers, the fractions were in inches but after 1836 in tenths of a foot.